top of page

 I've never carved before, is CITR a good place to start?

 Carving in the Rockies is for carvers of all levels.
-However, it is not the place for students who have no carving experience or tools.
+However, it might not be the place for students who have no carving experience or tools.
 Please come to one of our regular Colorado Carvers Club monthly meetings and join us at the New Carvers Table to begin your path to learn woodcarving.

 How do I know what skill level is required for each class?